SAP/styleguides/README.md

 ## Optional

-Following this guide is **optional**, meaning you - or more precisely: your team - can choose whether you want to adhere to it.
+Following these style guides is **optional**, meaning you - or more precisely: your team - can choose whether you want to adhere to it.
 This applies equally to in-house developers, partners, and customers.